EdinburghClinicalNLP/semeval_nli4ct/README.md

 | 1-shot     |    |           |        |
 | 2-shot     |    |           |        |
 | LoRA       |    |           |        |

+### (Bonus) RQ 1.3: Do pretrained LLMs exhibit hypothesis-only bias?

+LLMs may ignore the supplied evidence altogether, and investigation is necessary to understand whether the LLMs predict the same albeit the supplied CTR is different.

 ### RQ 2: Can LLMs augmented with in-context examples perform better than zero-shot LLMs?